snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

 is a Google Compute instance.

 We next need an `environment.yaml` file that will define the dependencies that we want installed with conda for our job.
-If you cloned the "snakemake-tutorial-data" repository you will already have this, and you are good to go.
+If you cloned the "snakemake-lsh-tutorial-data" repository you will already have this, and you are good to go.
 If not, save this to `environment.yaml` in your working directory: